-If a District employee receives a verbal, written, or electronic report of, witnesses, or otherwise directly or indirectly has notice that a student has experienced discrimination, harassment, or bullying in violation of this Policy, the staff member must promptly report the alleged misconduct pursuant to the District's unlawful discrimination and harassment policies.
+If a District employee receives a verbal, written, or electronic report of, witnesses, or otherwise directly or indirectly has notice that a student has experienced discrimination, harassment, or bullying based on a student's actual or perceived gender, gender identity, or gender expression, in violation of this Policy, the staff member must promptly report the alleged misconduct pursuant to the District's unlawful discrimination and harassment policies.

-If a student receives a verbal, written, or electronic report of, witnesses, or otherwise directly or indirectly has notice there has been an incident of discrimination, harassment, or bullying in violation of this Policy, the student is encouraged to promptly report such incident pursuant to the District's unlawful discrimination and harassment policies.
+If a student receives a verbal, written, or electronic report of, witnesses, or otherwise directly or indirectly has notice there has been an incident of discrimination, harassment, or bullying based on a student's actual or perceived gender, gender identity, or gender expression in violation of this Policy, the student is encouraged to promptly report such incident pursuant to the District's unlawful discrimination and harassment policies.

-Complaints alleging unlawful discrimination, harassment, or bullying in violation of this Policy must be handled pursuant to the District's unlawful discrimination and harassment policies.
+Complaints alleging unlawful discrimination, harassment, or bullying based on a person's actual or perceived gender, gender identity, or gender expression must be taken seriously and handled pursuant to the District's unlawful discrimination and harassment policies.

-B. Initial Notification
+C. Initial Notification

-The person best suited to determine a student's gender identity is the individual student.
-A student will not be required to present legal or medical documentation of a gender transition when the student notifies the District of the student's gender identity, preferred name, or preferred gender pronouns.
+The person best suited to determine a student's Gender Identity is the individual student.
+A student will not be required to present legal or medical documentation of a gender transition when the student notifies the District of his, her, or their Gender Identity, preferred name, or Preferred Gender Pronouns.

-Once a student or the student's Parent/guardian notifies the District of the student's gender identity, the District will meet with the student and the student's Parents, as appropriate, to discuss whether the student requires any accommodations or supports at school and how any needed supports will be communicated to staff and students.
-The District will ensure that all staff engage in reasonable and good faith efforts to address the student by the student's preferred name and preferred gender pronouns.
+Once a student or the student's parent/guardian notifies the District of the student's Gender Identity, the District will meet with the student and the student's parents, as appropriate, to discuss whether the student requires any accommodations or supports at school and how any needed supports will be communicated to staff and students.
+The District will ensure that all staff engage in reasonable and good faith efforts to address the student by the student's preferred name and Preferred Gender Pronouns.

 The nature and type of supports the student may need at school may vary depending on the student's age, grade level, abilities, family situation, and other factors.
-Any determination made about accommodations and supports for the student at school will take into account the student's preferences, the Parent(s)'s preferences, as appropriate, input from staff, applicable legal standards, and the most recent guidance from the U.S. Department of Education and the Michigan State Board of Education.
+Any determination made about accommodations and supports for the student at school will take into account the student's preferences, the parent(s)'s preferences, as appropriate, input from staff, and the most recent guidance from the U.S. Department of Education and the Michigan State Board of Education.

-A student may not have informed Parent/guardians of the student's gender identity.
-In that situation, disclosure to a student's Parent/guardians should be carefully considered on a case-by-case basis.
-Administrators should involve the school counselor or social worker and consider the health, safety, and well-being of the student, as well as the school's responsibility to keep Parents informed, before making any disclosure.
+A student may not have informed parents of the student's Gender Identity.
+In that situation, disclosure to a student's parents should be carefully considered on a case-by case basis.
+Administrators should involve the school counselor or social worker and consider the health, safety, and well-being of the student, as well as the school's responsibility to keep parents informed, before making any disclosure.

-C. Student Records
+D. Student Records

-Upon request, if a student's gender identity requires changes to student records, the District will make the appropriate changes, regardless of whether the student has "transitioned", sought a legal name change, or taken other legal or medical action.
+Upon request, if a student's Gender Identity requires changes to student records, the District will make the appropriate changes, regardless of whether the student has "transitioned", sought a legal name change, or taken other legal or medical action.
 This includes, but is not limited to, updating the District's information systems, email addresses, class rosters, transcripts, and diplomas.